Perry Index

 The Perry Index is a widely used index of "Aesop's Fables" or "Aesopica", the fables credited to Aesop, the storyteller who lived in ancient Greece between 620 and 560 BC.
 The index was created by Ben Edwin Perry, a professor of classics at the University of Illinois Urbana-Champaign.

-Modern scholarship takes the view that Aesop probably did not compose all of the fables attributed to him; indeed, a few are known to have first been used before Aesop lived, while the first record we have of many others is from well over a millennium after his time.
+Modern scholarship takes the view that Aesop probably did not compose all of the fables attributed to him; indeed, a few are known to have first been used before Aesop lived, while the first record of many others is from well over a millennium after his time.
 Traditionally, Aesop's fables were arranged alphabetically, which is not helpful to the reader.
 Perry listed them by language (Greek then Latin), chronologically, by source, and then alphabetically; the Spanish scholar Francisco Rodríguez Adrados created a similar system.
 This system also does not help the casual reader, but is the best for scholarly purposes.